Karlheinz Weinberger: Life

-Karlheinz Weinberger was born in 1921 in Zurich.
+Karlheinz Weinberger was born in 1921 in Zürich.
 He attended the literature high school there and began to teach himself photography.
 After the end of the Second World War, he temporarily worked as a furniture and carpet salesman, but was also unemployed for a long time.
-From 1955 until his retirement in 1986 he was a warehouse clerk at Siemens-Albis in Zurich.
-He lived all his life at the same address in Zurich urban district.
+From 1955 until his retirement in 1986 he was a warehouse clerk at Siemens-Albis in ZZürich.
+He lived all his life at the same address in Zürich urban district.
 Karlheinz Weinberger died in 2006.